-- 10. To an alleged victim of any crime of violence or non-forcible offense (as that term is defined in 18 U.S.C.
+- 10. To an alleged victim of any crime of violence (as that term is defined in 18 U.S.C.
 16) of the results of any institutional disciplinary proceeding against the alleged perpetrator of that crime with respect to that crime. - 11.
-To officials of another institution of postsecondary education where the student seeks or intends to enroll or where the student is already enrolled so long as the disclosure is for purposes related to the student's enrollment or transfer. - 12.
+To officials of another institution of postsecondary education where the student seeks or intends to enroll. - 12.
 To the student. - 13.
-Information that Wallace Community College has designated as Directory Information. - 14.
-The disclosure concerns sex offenders and other individuals required to register under state or federal law.
+Information that Wallace Community College has designated as Directory Information.